IllusionMods/KK_Plugins/README.md

 * Marco's [Overlay Mods](https://github.com/ManlyMarco/Koikatu-Overlay-Mods/releases)
 * [BepisPlugins](https://github.com/bbepis/BepisPlugins/releases) ExtensibleSaveFormat and Sideloader.

-UncensorSelector compatible uncensors can be found [here.](https://mega.nz/#F!upYGBTAZ!S1lMalC33LYEditk7GwzgQ!n54h1KZS) For makers of uncensors, see the [template](https://github.com/DeathWeasel1337/KK_Plugins/blob/master/Core_UncensorSelector/Template.xml) for how to configure your uncensor for UncensorSelector compatibility.<br/>
+For makers of uncensors, see the [template](https://github.com/DeathWeasel1337/KK_Plugins/blob/master/src/UncensorSelector.Core/Template.xml) for how to configure your uncensor for UncensorSelector compatibility.<br/>

 Make sure to remove any sideloader uncensors and replace your oo_base with a clean, unmodified one to prevent incompatibilities!<br/>